 Again, we understand that after a long shift on your feet that exercising may seem counter-intuitive, but regular exercise is one of the most effective prevention methods for vein disease.
 You don’t need to become a marathon runner; even gentle walking several times a week or taking the stairs rather than the elevator will help to improve circulation, keep your veins healthy and lower your varicose vein risk.

-Medically-approved support hosiery improves your veins’ ability to pump blood back to your heart and lungs.
+Medically-approved compression stockings improve your veins’ ability to pump blood back to your heart and lungs.
 They work by compressing the superficial and deep veins and creating a ‘pump effect’ which minimises swelling and stimulates blood circulation.
-Wearing them during your shift can also significantly reduce the amount of fatigue you feel at the end of a long day.
+Wearing them during your shift can significantly reduce the amount of fatigue you feel at the end of a long day.

-If you have a “break room” or somewhere private you can go during your shift, try to spend a few minutes every few hours with your legs elevated.
+If you have a break room or somewhere private you can go during your shift, try to spend a few minutes every few hours with your legs elevated.
+Alternatively elevating your legs at the end of your shift is also extremely beneficial.
 For example, lie down on a couch and place your feet on several pillows so that they are higher than your head.